-The LLC defines investments in money market funds and other highly liquid investments with original maturities of three months or less, when acquired, as cash and cash equivalents.
-Money market funds and other short-term investments are carried at fair value based on quoted prices in active markets.
+The LLC defines cash and cash equivalents as cash, money market funds and other short-term, highly liquid investments with maturities of three months or less when acquired.
+Money market funds and other short-term investments are carried at fair value based on quoted prices in active markets for identical assets.
+All cash equivalents are classified as Level 1 under the provisions of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 820 ("ASC 820"), Fair Value Measurement.
+Refer to Note 5 for more information.